AddioElectronics/AS-HAL-USB-CDC-STDIO-Redirect/README.md

 # AS-HAL-USB-CDC-STDIO-Redirect
 #### `V0.2.0`

 `Notice: In the echo example(main.c), if you receieve a USB transfer larger than 64 bytes, the com port will freeze as the host will not allow transfers to it until it has finished.
 By moving the write out of the callback freezing will not occur, but data loss will occur due to it not getting sent fast enough before it is overwritten.
-I am working on a fix.`
+This does not apply for non-echo situations.
+I am currently working on a fix.`

 C Library for use with Atmel Start's USB CDC ACM driver(HAL).